RithikaRajeev01/customer-retention-analytics-sql/README.md

 - Building a rule-based customer risk scoring framework using CTEs and `CASE` expressions.
 - Translating analytical findings into strategic, data-driven business recommendations.

 ---

-# Future Enhancements

-Potential areas for extending this project include:

-- Integrate the SQL pipeline with an interactive Power BI dashboard for business users and executive reporting.
-- Apply predictive machine learning models to estimate customer churn probability and compare their performance with the current rule-based risk scoring approach.
-- Incorporate additional customer behavioural data (such as support interactions or product usage) to further refine customer segmentation and risk assessment.
-- Evaluate the effectiveness of retention strategies by analysing customer outcomes after targeted retention campaigns.
----